cgdangelo/dod-tools/README.md

 ## Installation

-Download the binary for your platform from the [latest release](https://github.com/cgdangelo/dod-tools/releases/latest).
+Download the binaries for your platform from the [latest release](https://github.com/cgdangelo/dod-tools/releases/latest).

 ## Usage